B.S., 2000, University of Illinois

 Genetics (IB 204)

-Mutualism coevolution: evolutionary and ecological genetics of plant-microbe interactions; evolutionary responses to global change
+symbiosis and mutualism evolution; evolutionary and ecological genetics of plant-microbe interactions; mobile genetic element and plasmid evolution; evolutionary responses to global change

 My research focuses on the evolution of mutualisms, which are most generally defined as species interactions that increase the fitness of both (or all) partners.
 Mutualisms are ubiquitous!
 And they include some of the most important species interactions in nature (for example: mitochondria, mycorrhizae, gut endosymbionts).
 Though, at first impression, these friendly interactions might appear tightly coevolved, instead they may be characterized by temporal and spatial heterogeneity, cheating, even evolutionary instability.